 Afro died in Zurich in 1976.
 His work has been exhibited in several international institutions such as the Kunsthalle in Darmstadt, the National Gallery in Berlin and the Palazzo Reale in Milan.

 exhibition catalogue edited by Tornabuoni Art and Philip Rylands.
 Texts by Davide Colombo, Barbara Drudi, Anne Montfort e Philip Rylands.
-B/w and colored illustrations, 276 pages, 9,4×11,8 in, Italian/English, 2018.
+B/w and colored illustrations, 276 pages, 9,4×11,8 in, Italian/English/French, 2018.